Words To That Effect Or Affect

 Linguistic Analysis and Corpus Studies

-Moreover, linguistic analysis highlights that the verb "affect" is more commonly used than the verb "effect."
+On top of that, linguistic analysis highlights that the verb "affect" is more commonly used than the verb "effect."
 This may be due to the broader range of contexts in which "affect" can be applied.
 Additionally, corpus studies show that certain phrases and collocations involving "affect" and "effect" are more prevalent in specific genres or domains, such as academic writing or technical documentation.

 Popular Misconceptions and Errors